dolittle/Platform/Source/Hyperplane/Crossplane/README.md

 ## Notes
-Do not modify resource definition while there are claims using it.
+- Do not modify resource definition while there are claims using it.

+- When setting the name of a managed resource (at least for the kubernetes provider Object type) one should set the metadata.name field

 ### Install
 Apply namespace